import QuantLib as ql

 Cross-currency swaps

-class, either.
+Finally, like for basis swaps, there is no specific class modeling cross-currency swaps; and it’s not always possible to use the Swap class, either.
 We can price them by creating the two legs explicitly (including the final notional exchange) and using library functions to get their NPV.
 This is the subject of another notebook.